 Only 43 miles north, visit the historic city of Chattanooga, TN (the fourth largest city in the state) for a whole host of exciting and fascinating things to see and do including fun-filled museums, boat tours, and even challenging escape rooms.

 Chatsworth is a city with small-town sensibilities, surrounded by incredible wilderness ready to be explored.
-Our fabulous vacation rentals let you have a fantastic time wandering these historic streets, chatting with the locals, and setting out on winding trails leading to singing rivers, and even a few rushing waterfalls.
+Our fabulous Chatsworth cabin rentals let you have a fantastic time wandering these historic streets, chatting with the locals, and setting out on winding trails leading to singing rivers, and even a few rushing waterfalls.

 Photo Credit: Mike via Flickr